julfy/scopid/README.md

 scopid
 ======

-Emacs extention for highlighting CLisp identifiers and finding their definitions considering visibility scopes.
+Emacs extension for symbol hghlighting and finding their definitions considering visibility scopes.